 Hormonal therapy taken as pills is painless.
 Hormonal therapy given as shots may cause temporary soreness at the injection site.
 Let your doctor know if the discomfort does not pass quickly.

 Hormonal therapy that involves radiation therapy or surgery may cause some discomfort.
-Your comfort and relaxation is very important to both you and your care team.
-You should expect that your care team will give you sufficient anesthetic, pain and sedative medications so that you stay comfortable.
-If you are uncomfortable, tell a member of your healthcare team.
+Your comfort and relaxation is important to both you and your care team.
+Your care team will give you sufficient anesthetic, pain and sedative medications so that you stay comfortable.
+Tell your doctor or care team if you are uncomfortable.

 What are the risks and potential complications of hormonal therapy?

-Risks and potential complications of hormonal medication therapy include:
+Risks and potential complications of hormonal therapy include:

-- Side effects related to length of treatment.
-For example, menopausal hormone therapy carries risks, such as blood clots and stroke.
-These risks may increase the longer you take menopausal hormone therapy.
+Side effects related to length of treatment.
+For example, menopausal hormonal therapy carries risks, such as blood clots and stroke.
+These risks may increase the longer you take menopausal hormonal therapy.

 Reducing your risk of complications

-- Informing your doctor or radiologist if you are nursing or if there is any possibility that you may be pregnant
+Informing your doctor or radiologist if you are nursing or if there is any possibili